Noah Warren

-Noah Warren is a Canadian-American poet and 2015 winner of the Yale Series of Younger Poets Competition.
-Yale University Press published his collection The Destroyer in the Glass in 2016.
+Noah Warren is a Canadian-American poet and 2015 winner of the Yale Series of Younger Poets Competition; his entry The Destroyer in the Glass was published in 2016.

 Biography

-Warren was born in Nova Scotia, Canada and grew up in Charlestown, Rhode Island.
-He attended Yale University.
+Warren was born in Nova Scotia, Canada, and grew up in Charlestown, Rhode Island.
+He attended Yale University and UC Berkeley.
 He is a former Stegner Fellow at Stanford University.
+He was a James Merrill House Fellow in 2016.